ajw2329/cds_insertion/README.md

 `three_utr_junction_counts` (string - comma separated list of integers): Number of exon-exon junctions in the 3'-UTR(s)
 `junction_countained_three_utr_lengths` (string - comma separated list of integers): length of 3'-UTR up until the final exon-exon junction.
 This is equivalent to `max_downstream_PTC_distances` and will likely be removed in future versions

+### transcript_aa_seq.tsv

+### .gtf files

+`cds_inserted_no_ptc.gtf`: GTF file of transcripts with inserted CDS features.
+Contains transcripts which do not have a putative PTC.
+Note that there is a separate set of entries (transcript, exon, CDS features) for each separate CDS associated with the transcript.
+These separate entries will be denoted by a number following the original transcript ID in the transcript_id feature. (e.g. if the transcript MSTRG.1.1 has two possible CDS they will be given separate entries MSTRG.1.1\_0 and MSTRG.1.1\_1)
+`cds_inserted_ptc.gtf`: GTF file of transcripts with inserted CDS features.
+Contains transcripts with a putative PTC.
+`cds_inserted_nonstop.gtf`: GTF file of transcripts with inserted CDS features.
+Contains transcripts with putative CDS that lack a stop codon (i.e. they terminate at the 3'-end of the transcript)

+### cds_insertion_transcript_dict.pkl

 ## bigGenePred generation